-Start by making a yelp sound if your puppy tries to bite you.
+Start by making a yelping sound if your puppy tries to bite you.
 You can also try to distract your puppy with a chew toy.
 Another option, walk away from your puppy.
 This may not work if you are trying to get a puppy to stop biting your feet.
 In that case, you may want to consider using a longer rope toy to distract your puppy.

 Whenever your puppy tries to bite, give a firm no command.
 Do not yell at your puppy or bite your puppy.
-You also can consider using a short puppy time out to teach your dog his biting behavior is unacceptable.
+You also can consider using a short puppy time out to teach your dog this biting behavior is unacceptable.

 Wondering how long puppies bite?
 By the time your dog reaches 15 weeks, you should have already given him proper training techniques and basic commands to get your dog to stop his annoying mouthing behavior.
 Training your puppy can be as simple as taking him to a puppy class to help him learn the necessary obedience commands.